clastix/kamaji/docs/content/guides/upgrade.md

 ```

 ## Upgrade of Tenant Worker Nodes

 As currently Kamaji is not providing any helpers for Tenant Worker Nodes, you should make sure to upgrade them manually, for example, with the help of `kubeadm`.
 Refer to the official [documentation](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/#upgrade-worker-nodes).

-> We have in roadmap, the Cluster APIs support so that you can upgrade _“tenant clusters”_ in a fully declarative way.
+Kamaji is offering a [Cluster API Control Plane provider](https://github.com/clastix/cluster-api-control-plane-provider-kamaji), thus integrating with the Kubernetes clusters declarative management approach.
+You can refer to the official [Cluster API documentation](https://cluster-api.sigs.k8s.io/).